sasha3110/Python/README.md

 # Python
-My projects
-Projects, codes that I wrote.
+Projects, codes that I wrote with Python